Students put knowledge to work at internships

 On-the-job experiences enhance education, provide career preparation

 Wheaton College’s Compass Curriculum encourages students to practice putting their knowledge to work through experiential learning and internships.
 As part of The Wheaton Edge, students are guaranteed access to internship funding to help position them for success after graduation.
-This summer, 167 students gained valuable skills through funded internships at nonprofits, medical facilities, government agencies, businesses, campus laboratories and more.
+This summer, 167 students gained valuable skills through research with faculty on campus, study abroad trips, fellowships and internships at nonprofits, medical facilities, government agencies, and more.

 Audrey Spina ’17, assistant director of Career Services at Wheaton, provided a by-the-numbers look: